jonnonz1/nz-statute-book/acts/public/2012/exclusive-economic-zone-and-continental-shelf-environmental-effects-act-2012.md

 ### 162 Existing petroleum mining activities involving structures or pipelines
 (1) This section applies to an existing activity that requires a marine consent as a result of this Act coming into force if the activity—
-  (a) involves an existing structure or an existing submarine pipeline; and (b) is associated with mining for petroleum authorised by a petroleum mining permit granted under section 25 of the Crown Minerals Act 1991 before the date on which this Act comes into force or authorised by an existing privilege preserved under section 107 of that Act.
+  (a) involves an existing structure or an existing submarine pipeline; and (b) is associated with mining for petroleum authorised by a petroleum mining permit granted under section 25 of the Crown Minerals Act 1991 before the date on which this Act comes into force or authorised by an existing privilege preserved under clause 12 of Schedule 1 of that Act.
 (2) However, despite subsection (1), this section does not apply to any of the activities described in subsection (3) unless the Environmental Protection Authority provides a ruling to the effect that the adverse effects on the environment or existing interests of an activity are likely to be minor or less than minor.
 (3) The activities referred to in subsection (2) are— (a) any activity that is part of an activity described in subsection (1), such as placing a structure or drilling a well, that had not commenced before this Act comes into force; or